sarkarp24/git-practice/README.md

 This is change for CH# 54321.
 This is hot fix for CH# 9876 #branch feature2
 This is hot fix for CH# 9944 #branch feature3.
+This was edited by someone else (fetch scenario).